Skip to content

 4. Using External Databases

-When installing DataFlux Func for the first time, if you need to use external databases (MySQL, Redis), you can specify to disable the built-in MySQL and Redis when executing the installation script, such as:
+When installing DataFlux Func for the first time, if you need to use an external database (MySQL, Redis), you can specify to disable the built-in MySQL, Redis when executing the installation script, for example:

 Bash